-Rev. 04 Civil Aviation Authority of Sri Lanka Date: 01-July-14
+Rev 04 Civil Aviation Authority of Sri Lanka Date: 01luly-14

 - 2.2.3.
 The ability of the DGCA to close an occurrence on receipt and thus avoid the need for further CAASL investigation is very much dependent upon the quality of the information provided in the report and specifically information on the action taken by the reporting organization to control the situation. - 2.2.4.
 The above circumstance too, the reported information will be submitted to the relevant technical Sections in the CAASL for analysis to derive Data for trend analysis, storage and future use.
-Copy of the final derived data shall be forwarded to the AIU for storage.
+Copy of the final derived data shall be forwarded to the AIU for storage. - 2.2.5.
+When required the data will be shared with other relevant foreign authorities, specially the occurrence had been occurred in foreign aerodrome or another FIR.